agenceink/craft-mailerlite/README.md

 </form>
 ```

-This plugin also features an auto-subscription of your users if you own are running a CraftCMS Pro license and are allowing public registration.
-Just turn switch it on on the plugin settings!
+This plugin also features an auto-subscription of your users if you are allowing public registration!
+Just turn switch it on on the plugin settings.
+(Note: Multiple user accounts requires a CraftCMS Pro license)

 ### Required fields